 It presents in most cases with nonspecific wrist pain and a "clunking" on the ulnar deviation ...

 Volar plate avulsion injuries are a type of avulsion injury.
-The volar plate of the proximal interphalangeal (PIP) joint is vulnerable hyperextension injury as either an ligamentous or intra-articular fracture.
+The volar plate of the proximal interphalangeal (PIP) joint is vulnerable to hyperextension injury, in the form of either a ligament tear or an intra-articular fracture.

 Wackenheims line (also known as the clivus canal line or basilar line) is formed by drawing a line along the clivus and extending it inferiorly to the upper cervical canal.